benfalk/blog/source/_posts/2015-06-17-setting-up-for-failure.markdown

 ### Corporate Structure

-There are *way* to many of these go into; but perhaps the best way to distill this problem down is with the problem of silos.
+There are *way* too many of these go into; but perhaps the best way to distill this problem down is with the problem of silos.
 When people speak about silos they sometimes refer to "marketing" versus "development".
 Here is the business dictionary term for "silo mentality."